vaibhav20325/GameOfLife/README.md

 Press <kbd>1</kbd> or <kbd>2</kbd> for a built in setup

-Click on glider to insert Glider
+Click on glider to insert Glider, click anywhere to insert it.